Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Related Works

 \section{Related Works}

-In this section, we briefly review the approaches for controllable sequence synthesis using diffusion models.
-Given the strong inter-slice association in 3D medical volumes~\cite{zhu2024medical}, we treat them as video sequence data in our study and summarize related video-based methods.
+In this part, we briefly review the controllable sequence synthesis approaches using diffusion models.
+Given the strong inter-slice association in 3D medical volumes~\citep{zhu2024medical}, we treat them as video sequence data in our study and summarize related video-based methods.
 Finally, we deeply involve existing diffusion-based generative augmentation schemes.